ilostmypassword/Yinamakasi-PoC/README.md

 This script exploits a Stored XSS vulnerability that I discovered in the manufacturer's configuration panel.
 For more information, please refer to the article I wrote about it: https://medium.com/@h3iko

+DISCLAIMER : This exploit works on Yinama microscopes, but as it is a white label product, it will probably works with other models that looks like this one.

 ## Context

 The configuration panel of the Yinama microscope is vulnerable to a Stored XSS attack, which can lead to the injection of malicious files into the configuration panel.
 These malicious files could then be downloaded by a victim.
 The affected parameter is the SSID parameter.